-Provisional Certification affirms that a non-operating generation facility, on the basis of information known at the time of application, could meet the RES eligibility criteria.
-A generation facility is required to be provisionally certified to participate in a NYSERDA RES long-term contract procurement and be considered for a contract award thereunder, by the dates specified in the applicable procurement documents.
+Provisional Certification affirms that a generation facility that has not commenced commercial operation can, based on information known at the time of application, meet the RES Tier 1 eligibility criteria.
 Generation facilities may seek Provisional Certification at their option at any time.

-NYSERDA will develop a RES Provisional Certification process modeled on the RPS Main Tier certification process but adapted to be available on a continuous and streamlined basis.
-NYSERDA will make available on the CES web interface a Provisional Certification application, which will result in issuance by NYSERDA of an electronic approval letter.
+NYSERDA has developed a RES Provisional Certification process modeled on the RPS Main Tier certification process but adapted to be available on a continuous and streamlined basis.
+NYSERDA has made available on the CES web interface a Provisional Certification application, which will result in issuance by NYSERDA of an electronic approval letter.

-For the Provisional Certification application process, all necessary requirements of the Certification Application process above will be followed, with the exception of the "Demonstration of Commercial Operation" section.
+For the Provisional Certification application process, all necessary requirements of the Certification Application process above will be followed, except for the "Demonstration of Commercial Operation" section.